-It follows the recent rejection on the 15th January 2019 by the UK Parliament on the draft withdrawal agreement with the UK Prime Minister set to propose a new withdrawal plan to the UK Parliament on Monday 21 January 2019 with the debate and key vote on that plan taking place on Tuesday 29 January 2019.
+It follows the rejection on the 15th January 2019 by the UK Parliament on the draft withdrawal agreement with further proposals from the UK Prime Minister being voted down.
+Currently UK Members of Parliament are set to vote again on the UK's Brexit options on 14 February 2019 but this may be delayed by two weeks in order to allow time for further negotiations with the EU.